-Assessment The development is not considered to form part of as medium residential development.
-Nevertheless the units are either adjacent to a public road or laneway whereby there are habitable rooms that overlook these areas of the public domain.
-As a result, public services offered from the habitable rooms which is a form of crime prevention through environmental design.
-The landscape plan provides territorial reinforcement to delineate between private and public property.
-The developments are only comprises of two dwellings so the future residents of this development will be familiar with each other. - C
+The development is not considered to form part of as med units are either adjacent to a public road or laneway whereb areas of the public domain.
+As a result, public services offer crime prevention through environmental design.

+The landscape plan provides territorial reinforcement to de

+The developments are only comprises of two dwellings so familiar with each other.